 The Tennis Whistleblower Program has been developed to encourage disclosure of any wrongdoings by providing convenient and safe disclosure mechanisms and protection for people who do so.
 It was updated on 1 January 2020 in accordance with the new whistleblower laws in Australia.

 The program incorporates the Tennis Whistleblower Policy, Tennis Whistleblower Guidelines and the Tennis Australia Member Protection Policy.
 The Tennis Australia Integrity and Compliance unit has oversight of this Program and Policy.

 Online Systems Conditions

-Tennis Australia provides a number of national online tennis participation systems for the benefit of Australian Tennis Organisations and tennis players.
-These systems include: My Tennis, Competition planner, Tournament planner and Active Network payment gateway, Bounce and other online tennis participation systems provided or organised by Tennis Australia (together the Tennis Participation Online Systems).
+Tennis Australia provides a number of national online systems for the benefit of Australian tennis organisations and tennis players.
+These systems include, amongst others: My Tennis, Competition planner, Tournament planner and Active Network payment gateway, Bounce and other systems provided or organised by Tennis Australia.
+The conditions of use associated with these online systems is set out in the Online Systems – Conditions of Use.